Design Lead

 - Tracking Product Performance: Monitoring the performance of the product in the market and the performance of the Stream Teams in delivering the product.

-- Recruiting: Recruiting designers for the Stream Teams and ensuring effective onboarding to get them up to speed quickly.
+- Recruiting: Recruiting designers for the Stream Teams and the senior researcher for the Research Enabling Team, and ensuring effective onboarding to get them up to speed quickly.

-- Coaching: Setting clear expectations for the designers in the Stream Teams and providing regular feedback and support to help them improve.
+- Coaching: Setting clear expectations for the designers in the Stream Teams and the senior researcher in the Research Enabling Team and providing regular feedback and support to help them improve.

-- Managing Performance: Looking after the performance of the designers in the Stream Teams including conducting performance reviews and managing any performance issues.
+- Managing Performance: Looking after the performance of the designers in the Stream Teams and the senior researcher in the Research Enabling Team including conducting performance reviews and managing any performance issues.

 - Collaboratively Designing the Culture: Working with the other Product Team members to define, design and implement the culture of the Stream Teams.